Interested in learning how to sell life insurance successfully?

 Selling life insurance provides the pathway to do just that.

-For many agents, especially independent agents, freedom to run their lives as they see fit is a huge benefit selling life insurance provides.
+For many agents, especially independent agents, freedom to run their lives as they see fit is a huge benefit learning how to sell life insurance provides.

 A licensed insurance agent is a business owner, and has full decision-making power choosing which carriers to work with.